In SPSS, we usually work from 3 windows. These are

 Variable View - Value Labels

 These value labels tell us that a person with a value of 1 on education_type indicates somebody who studied “Law”.
 In a similar vein, “Economy” is represented by a value of 2, and so on.
-We'll now switch back to data view for taking a closer look at this.

-Value Labels in Data View
+Dictionary Information in Data View